 - 2 tablespoon maple syrup or honey (add more or less to your taste)

-- Take the frozen berries out of the freezer and place them on the counter to thaw completely.
+- To make your berry chia jam, start by taking the frozen berries out of the freezer and leaving them on the counter to defrost completely.

-- Transfer the thawed berries to a blender and add the maple syrup/honey.
+- Once they are thawed, transfer them to a blender and add the maple syrup (or honey).

-- Pour the mixture to a bowl and add the chia seeds.
+- Then, pour the mixture into a bowl and add the chia seeds.

-- Transfer to a jar and place it in the fridge to set (get thicker) or have it right away if you prefer.
+- Transfer your jam to a jar and store it in the fridge to thicken, or eat it right away if you prefer.